-[NOTE: This teaching originally appeared first as some recorded spoken messages in the 1950’s, as some written articles in the 1960’s, then put together as a pamphlet written in the 1970’s, by Bill Britton of Springfield, Missouri.
-Bill was one of the first evangelical, bibliocentric Jesus-believers in our era to question the pre-tribulation rapture theory.
+[NOTE: This teaching originally appeared first as some recorded spoken messages in the 1950’s, as some written articles in the 1960’s, then put together as a pamphlet written in the early 1970’s, by Bill Britton of Springfield, Missouri.
+Bill was one of the first evangelical, bibliocentric followers of Jesus in our era to question the pre-tribulation rapture theory.
 The article appears pretty much as Bill first wrote it—with some additional material and some minor editing I have done.]

-One of the most persistent doctrinal questions from sincere, truth-seeking Jesus-believers today is: “What about the “Rapture”?
-They are asking what will happen when Jesus returns to establish his earthly Kingdom?
+One of the most persistent doctrinal questions from sincere, truth-seeking followers of Jesus today is: “What about the “Rapture”?
+They are asking what will happen when Jesus returns to consummate his earthly Kingdom?
 How soon will these things happen?
 Who will be involved in the Rapture?
-Many Jesus-believers, newly enlightened by God’s Spirit, have come to an awakening realization that the Rapture theories propounded for the past 200 years or so do not harmonize with the pure, simple teaching of the Word of God, the Bible.
+Many followers of Jesus, newly enlightened by God’s Spirit, have come to an awakening realization that the Rapture theories propounded for the past 200 years or so do not harmonize with the pure, simple teaching of the written Word of God, the Bible.

 The Escape Theory

-However, to many thousands of Jesus-believers, the word Rapture brings to their mind a picture of white-robed Jesus-believers rising from the earth and soaring through the air to a meeting on some clouds somewhere in outer space.
+However, to many thousands of followers of Jesus, the word Rapture brings to their mind a picture of white-robed followers of Jesus rising from the earth and soaring through the air to a meeting on some clouds somewhere in outer space.
 This image has been preached evangelistically until many people have come to accept it as literal fact, without bothering to check and see if that is what the Bible actually teaches.

 Having been raptured, they will then attend the Marriage supper of the Lamb up in Heaven, get their “rewards” for their labors here, and have a wonderful seven years of joy and singing in heaven, while their unsaved loved ones, their children who may not have been born again, and the untaught millions of heathen are suffering untold agonies on earth.
 “They got what they deserve,” seems to be the general attitude.
 “They should have gotten prepared for the Rapture, like I did.”